jiko/stopabadcure/_posts/2013-10-03-this-is-getting-obscene.md

 On Monday, the Civic Council of Greater Kansas City tossed another $400,000 into the $1 million-plus pool of money that is being spent to try to convince Jackson County voters to approve a new half-cent sales tax for medical research.

-Under state law, campaign committees must report contributions of $5,000 or more within 48 hours of receipt.

-Between Aug.
-10 and Monday, the Committee for Research, Treatments and Cures  received 19 contributions of $5,000 or more.
-All but one of the contributions has been at least $10,000.

-The grand total so far? $1,357,000.
+That brings the Civic Council's total contribution to its campaign committee -- Committee for Research, Treatment and Cures -- to **$600,000**.

+And it brings the grand total of contributions to the committee to **$1,357,000**.
+And Election Day - Nov.
+5 - is still more than four weeks out.

+The biggest pushers behind the proposal are the **Hall family** and the **Hall Family Foundation**.
+The Halls have long had the most clout with the Civic Council. **Don Hall Jr**., Hallmark Cards c.e.o., has contributed $100,000 personally.

-It is puzzling to me why the Civic Council, consisting of the areas top business leaders, is dead set on the taxpayers paying up to $1 billion for their pet project – a significant increase in annual expenditures in an already bloated industry – health care.
+It is puzzling to me why the Civic Council, consisting of the areas top business leaders, is dead set on the taxpayers ponying up $1 billion over 20 years for their pet project.
 My guess is that after having arm-twisted the County Legislature into putting the measure on the Nov.
-5 ballot and now experiencing stiff resistance to their proposal, civic leaders are throwing down the gauntlet.
+5 ballot and now experiencing stiff resistance to their proposal, civic leaders are doubling down.
+They said initially that they planned on a $1 million campaign.
+Who knows?
+Maybe it will go to $2 million.

+_In any event, losing would be terrible for the Civic Council.
+After all, they're the kingpins, right?_

-Their goal is to fool just enough voters to stick this tax on county residents for the next 20 years, at least.
-It would raise $40 million to $50 million a year.
-If a person spent $1,000 a month on taxable items – a very reasonable figure – it would him or her an extra $5 a month.
+Their goal, I believe, is to fool just enough voters -- with TV ads and feel-good brochures -- to stick this tax on county residents for the next 20 years, at least.
+With inflation, it would generate $40 million to $50 million a year.

-Not that much for many of us, but think about the poor and people with low and fixed incomes and, particularly, the tens of thousands of very low-income Jackson Countians who were cut out of Medicaid benefits because of our hidebound Missouri General Assembly.

 Going back to the contribution figures, here’s something else that might interest you.